thristozova/info/features/logistics/available-to-promise.md

 Delivering a product before the agreed deadline is one of the most important abilities for any distributor, retailer, or any other supplier.

 When a customer places an order, they normally expect this order to be processed and delivered within a reasonable period.
-Failing to deliver as promised, especially if happening repeatedly, is a sure reason for customers to turn away from one provider and move on to another.
+Failing to fulfill orders and deliver goods as promised, especially if happening repeatedly, is a sure reason for customers to turn away from one provider and move on to another, resulting in experiencing a reduction in sales volumes.

-Therefore, ATP plays a huge part in enabling you hold up your end to the delivery agreements made between you and your customers.
+Therefore, ATP plays a huge part in enabling you to hold up your end to the delivery agreements made between you and your customers.
 Utilizing a powerful ATP tool ensures your business can meet delivery deadlines and customer expectations by being punctual in product delivery.

 Furthermore, mastering ATP empowers your business to come up with a systematic and sustainable inventory management strategy.
 Such strategy allows you to make the appropriate plans and arrangements, and ultimately cut down order fulfillment and product delivery times.